-Frank “Chip” Gawle, band director and fine and performing arts instructional leader at Wilton High School, has been named a semifinalist for the 2016 Music Educator Award.
+Wiltonian Frank “Chip” Gawle, band director at Wilton High School, has been named a semifinalist for the 2016 Music Educator Award.

-Gawle, a North Stamford resident who has worked in Wilton High School’s music department for 35 years, was one of 25 music teachers selected from more than 4,500 initial nominations submitted from all 50 states.
+Gawle, who has worked in Wilton High School’s music department for more than 30 years, was one of 25 music teachers selected from more than 4,500 initial nominations submitted from all 50 states.

-Each year, a Music Educator Award recipient is selected from 10 finalists, and recognized for his or her impact on students’ lives.
+Each year, one award recipient is selected from 10 finalists, and recognized for his or her impact on students’ lives.

-This year’s award will be presented to the winner at the special merit awards ceremony and nominees reception on Sunday, Feb.
-14, during Grammy Week.
-The winner will be flown to the host city of the Grammy Awards, where he or she will accept the award, attend the awards ceremony and receive a $10,000 honorarium.
+This year’s award will be presented to the winner at the Special Merit Awards Ceremony & Nominees Reception on Sunday, Feb.
+14, 2016, during GRAMMY Week.
+The winner will be flown to the host city of the GRAMMY Awards, where he or she will accept the award, attend the awards ceremony and receive a $10,000 honorarium.

 The nine other finalists will each receive a $1,000 honorarium and the schools of all 10 finalists will receive matching grants.

 The finalists of the 2016 Music Educator Award will be announced in December.

 Click here to learn more about the Music Educator Award.